 So far, I have focused on creating a dwelling by encapsulating each activity-space in a separate envelope or shell.
 In the following designs, I simplify the structure of the whole dwelling by encapsulating all its activity-spaces in a single envelope.
 The shape of envelope best suited to encapsulating all the activity-spaces together, in this way, is the torus.
-In the first design, shown on the right, I use a pentagonal arrangement internally, comprising 5 groups of 3 activity-spaces.
+In the first design, shown on the right, I use a pentagonal arrangement internally, comprising five groups of three activity-spaces.

 On the left, the torus envelope is shown transparent, to reveal the inner arrangement of the activity-spaces.
 Each group of 3 activity-spaces comprises one 8-metre diameter room and two 5-metre diameter rooms.
 The five 8-metre diameter rooms form an inner circle within the torus and the ten 5-metre diameter rooms form an outer circle within the torus.
 All are linked by a central circular corridor.
 Each room has a skylight.

 The above versions of the torus dwelling were generated by POVray using the program torus.pov.

 As can be seen from the transparent diagram above, there is lots of waste space within the torus, which is not part of any activity-space.
 For this reason, I decided to drastically reduce the enclosed volume in the corridor areas by encapsulating the pure corridor sections in a smaller co-axial torus.
 This resulted in the linked petal design shown on the right, which I dubbed the Torus-Flower.
 It struck me as quite a captivating design.